golangci/golangci-lint-action/README.md

           # install-mode: "goinstall"
 ```

-You will also likely need to add the following `.gitattributes` file to ensure that line endings for windows builds are properly formatted:
+You will also likely need to add the following `.gitattributes` file to ensure that line endings for Windows builds are properly formatted:

 ```.gitattributes
 *.go text eol=lf